Generic Name: brompheniramine and codeine (BROM fen IR a meen and KOE deen)

 You should not use this medicine if you are allergic to brompheniramine or codeine.

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 In some people, codeine breaks down rapidly in the liver and reaches higher than normal levels in the body.
 This can cause dangerously slow breathing and may cause death, especially in a child.

-To make sure brompheniramine and codeine is safe for you, tell your doctor if you have:
+To make sure Nalex AC is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

 Follow all directions on your prescription label.
-Brompheniramine and codeine can slow or stop your breathing.
-Never use brompheniramine and codeine in larger amounts, or for longer than prescribed.
+Codeine can slow or stop your breathing.
+Never use Nalex AC in larger amounts, or for longer than prescribed.
 Cough or cold medicine is usually taken only for a short time until your symptoms clear up.